GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/custom-script.md

 ## Dynamic Scopes
-The dynamic scope custom script allows to generate list of claims (and their values) on the fly, depending on cirtumstances like id of client requesting it, logged user's session parameters, values of other user's attributes, results of some caclucations implementing specific buisness logic and/or requests to remote APIs or databases.
+The dynamic scope custom script allows to generate list of claims (and their values) on the fly, depending on cirtumstances like id of client requesting it, logged user's session parameters, values of other user's attributes, results of some caclucations implementing specific business logic and/or requests to remote APIs or databases.
 Claims are then returned the usual way in a response to a call to the `userinfo endpoint`.

 Two parameters are passed to the script: